cmlibs/zinc/docs/CMGUI_sceneEditor_window.rst

    :figwidth: image
    :align: center

    **Figure 2: The general settings -** A) This is the general settings panel, showing the settings available.
-B) A simple cube rendered in wireframe to show the effect of the *element discretization*.
+B) A simple cube rendered in wire-frame to show the effect of the *element discretization*.
 The three cubes have 2*2*2, 4*4*4 (default), and 10*10*10 discretizations from left to right.
 C) The effect of *circle discretization* on the display of `cylinders`_.
 These three cubes are rendered with cylinder edges, with the circle discretization set at 3, 6 (default), and 20 from left to right.

 |